contao/docs/docs/dev/documentation/models/_index.md

 // count the records where language is "de"
 $total = PageModel::countBy('language', 'de');
 ```

+If no row in the table matches your query, the return value is `null`.

 Also, `Model` implements the `__callStatic()` method from PHP.
 This way you can attach the field name of the table to the method name and omit the first parameter.